Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke vs. Colorado Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest at Cameron Indoor Stadium has the Duke Blue Devils (26-6) taking on the Colorado Buffaloes (24-8) at 9:00 PM (on March 20).
-Our computer prediction projects a 63-58 victory for Duke, who is a small favorite based on our model.
+Monday's game at Cameron Indoor Stadium has the Duke Blue Devils (26-6) matching up with the Colorado Buffaloes (24-8) at 9:00 PM (on March 20).
+Our computer prediction projects a 64-58 win for Duke, who is a slight favorite based on our model.

-Their last time out, the Blue Devils won on Saturday 89-49 over Iona.
+The Blue Devils came out on top in their last matchup 89-49 against Iona on Saturday.

 Duke vs. Colorado Game Info